comnetslabunsri/datasets/README.md

 ### Constrained Application Protocol Internet of Things Protocol Dataset

-This dataset is available at Zenodo, kindly to download it throught [Constrained Application Protocol (CoAP) Internet of Things Protocol Dataset](https://zenodo.org/record/4436043#.X_68SHUzaNc)
+This dataset is available at Zenodo, kindly to download it through [Constrained Application Protocol (CoAP) Internet of Things Protocol Dataset](https://zenodo.org/record/4436043#.X_68SHUzaNc)

 #### Publications
 **Implementation of Constrained Application Protocol on IoT using Constrained RESTful Environments Constrained Device** _`status : on repository`_